ramos-u-diaz/insurance-ai-pricing-engine/README.md

 ### Project Goal
 Build a production-ready insurance pricing engine that bridges traditional actuarial methods and modern AI/ML techniques.

-Starting with **GLM** (my core expertise), then Random Forest → **XGBoost** (widely used in insurance) → Neural Networks (TensorFlow).
+Starting with **GLM**, then Random Forest → **XGBoost** (widely used in insurance) → Neural Networks (TensorFlow).
 All wrapped in a full SageMaker Pipeline with real-time inference, monitoring, and a Streamlit demo.

 ### Models Covered
 - **Generalized Linear Models (GLM)** — Poisson/Gamma using statsmodels (industry standard for frequency & severity)